idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 **Maximize your impact, and the teams impact**

 The evaluation criteria for a manager is the success of the team, maximize your impact (and that of the team), and that's the best way to help your manager.

-### How does a dev find out if they’d be good at or enjoy being a manager

-**Preview as much as you can:**

-- Intern
-- Mentor
-- Volunteer to do jobs for the manager
-- As a technical lead do some proto managing on behalf of the real Manager.

-**Be a strong IC first**

-Make sure you're a senior enough engineer before becoming a manager (AMZN - L6; FB - E6; MSFT - L65).
-Once you become a manager, your technical skill drops as most of your energy is focused on other tasks.
-So, if you don't have a strong enough base, you'll lose your ability to help assess and provide input on technical tasks.

-Read this:

-[90 days as a manager](https://review.firstround.com/this-90-day-plan-turns-engineers-into-remarkable-managers) - Great insights to what's different and how to assess if it's right for you.

 ### Why do managers always say coding is part of their job but we all know it isn’t